InfoCorp-Technologies/archived-orion-testnet/README.md

 * **Bridge Validators**
 In this contract are stored the addresses of the Bridge Binaries that are able to sign the cross-chain transactions.

+## Installation guide
+A complete guide to install all the components of the network can be found [here](doc/install/README.md).

 ## Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) document for contribution, testing and pull request protocol.